leosoaivan/TOP_compsci/README.md

 <h3>Binary Search Tree</h3>
 The implementation of a binary search tree (BST), another basic data structure (absent in Ruby).
 Created with a <code>Node</code> class and a <code>BST</code> class.
-This implementation includes recursive methods to create a BSTs from both sorted and unsorted arrays.
+This implementation includes recursive methods to create BSTs from both sorted and unsorted arrays.
 Also included are a few traversal methods.
 Found at <a href="https://github.com/leosoaivan/TOP_compsci/blob/master/binary_tree.rb">binary_tree.rb</a>.